Creamery to close with 97 jobs lost

 The Llandyrnog Creamery makes cheese including cheddar and has been on the site for nearly a century.

-Arla said the cuts came following a wide review of its cheese business and production will move to other UK sites.
+Arla said the cuts came following a wide review of its cheese business.
+Production will move to other UK sites.

 A company spokeswoman said the factory would close by the end of the year, with a phased redundancy programme.